react-native-integrate/integrate/website/docs/guides/states.md

     -   `skipped`: The task or action did not meet the `when` condition and was skipped.
     -   `done`: The task or action completed successfully.
     -   `error`: The task or action resulted in an error.
--   `<name>.error`: This variable is a boolean and is set to `true` if the task or action resulted in an error.
-It is set to `false` if the task was skipped or completed successfully.

--   `<name>.reason`: This variable contains the reason of error or skip.
+-   `reason.<name>`: This variable contains the reason of error or skip.

     Error reason contains the thrown error message.